george-hawkins/pololu-romi-jetbot/romi-notes.md

 TODO: wire up the PiOLED to the Romi Jetbot setup.

+If you don't have the PiOLED wired up then don't enabled `jetbot_stats` - if there's no I2C device at the expected address the `jetbot_stats` script will repeatedly fail and be restarted by systemd, with surprisingly high CPU usage - enough to have a noticeable affect on power consumption.
+If you have started and enabled it then you can see the failures and disable and stop if like so:

+    $ journalctl -u jetbot_stats
+    $ sudo systemctl disable jetbot_stats
+    $ sudo systemctl stop jetbot_stats

 The `jetbot_jupyter` service just starts JupyterLab going at startup, listening on all interfaces, i.e. accessible externally.

 Finally copy the example notebooks into `~/Notebooks`: